mingdom/omninmo/docs/devplan/2025-04-05-data-model-refactoring.md

 These inconsistencies are causing errors in the application, particularly in the AI integration features where the old field names are still being used.

+## Core Principles

+1. **WE CANNOT CALCULATE VALUE ACCURATELY**: This is the most critical insight that drives our entire approach.
+Portfolio values in CSV files are constantly changing, making them unreliable for risk assessment.

+2. **Focus on Exposure-Based Metrics**: We must focus exclusively on market exposure as our core metric:
+   - For stocks: Exposure = Quantity × Current Price × Beta
+   - For options: Exposure = Delta × 100 × Underlying Price × Quantity × Underlying Beta

+3. **Consistent Terminology**: We must use consistent naming throughout the codebase:
+   - Eliminate all references to "value" when we mean "exposure"
+   - Be explicit about what each metric represents

+4. **Proper Cash Handling**: Cash has zero market exposure (beta = 0) and should be tracked separately from market exposure.

+5. **Accurate Short Percentage Calculation**: Should be calculated as: (Short Exposure / Gross Market Exposure) × 100

 ## Current Issues

 1. **Inconsistent Field Names**: Some classes use `market_value` while others use `market_exposure` for the same concept
 2. **Missing Backward Compatibility**: Classes have been updated without providing backward compatibility for code that still uses the old field names
 3. **Incomplete Refactoring**: Some parts of the codebase have been updated to use the new field names while others have not
 4. **Test Failures**: Tests are failing because they use the old field names that no longer exist in the updated classes
+5. **Missing Fields**: Some code is trying to access fields that don't exist in the data model, such as `weight` in the `Position` class
+6. **UI Errors**: The position details modal is failing because it's trying to access the `weight` attribute that doesn't exist

 ## Goals